fedehub/ExperimentalRoboticsAssignment3/code_documentation/Oracle.rst

 How to receive a hint
 ----------------------

 the robot goes around in search of a ArUco code containing the ID of the hint.
-When it finds one hint, it makes a service request to the Oracle declaring the found hint.
-This request is of type *erl3/Marker*, made as follows:
+When it finds one hint, it makes a service request to the Oracle through ``/oracle_hint`` service,  declaring the found hint.
+This request is of type ``erl3/Marker``, made as follows:

 .. code-block::